srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 1. When prompted for the **IoT Hub Connection String**, enter the **Connection string--primary key** you noted earlier.

-1. When prompted to **Select an IoT Edge Device**, select the **SimulatedDevice**.
+1. When prompted to **Select an IoT Edge Device**, click **SimulatedDevice**.

-    > **Note**: If you get a **Unauthorized** error in the lower-right-hand corner, run the `Azure IoT Edge: Set IoT Hub Connection String` command from the Command Palette to reconfigure your simulator connection string, then `Azure IoT Edge: Setup IoT Edge Simulator` to try to select your device again.
+    > **Note**: If you get an **Unauthorized** error in the lower-right-hand corner, run the `Azure IoT Edge: Set IoT Hub Connection String` command from the Command Palette to reconfigure your simulator connection string, then run `Azure IoT Edge: Setup IoT Edge Simulator` from the command palette and try to select your device again.

-1. Within the **TERMINAL** window inside **Visual Studio Code**, you may be prompted for your Admin password on your local machine, particularly on Linux or macOS.
+    > **Note**: It is possible that you will be prompted for your Admin password on your local machine (in the Visual Studio Code **TERMINAL** window), particularly on Linux or macOS.
 Enter your password at the prompt and press **Enter**.
+The reason it might ask for your password is that the setup command for `iotedgehubdev` is being run using `sudo` as it requires elevated privileges.

-    The reason it's asking for your password is that the setup command for `iotedgehubdev` is being run using `sudo` as it requires elevated privileges.
+    Once the IoT Edge Simulator is set up successfully, a **Setup IoT Edge Simulator successfully** message will be displayed in the Visual Studio Code TERMINAL.

-1. Once the **IoT Edge Simulator** is set up successfully, a `Setup IoT Edge Simulator successfully` message will be displayed in the **TERMINAL**.
+    Now when you build and run the module in the IoT Edge Simulator, it will run as expected.

-1. Now that the **IoT Edge Simulator** has been set up, right-click the `deployment.debug.template.json` debugging deployment manifest file in the root directory of the IoT Edge solution, and select the **Build and Run IoT Edge Solution in Simulator** option again.
+1. In the **Explorer** pane, right-click **deployment.debug.template.json**, and then click **Build and Run IoT Edge Solution in Simulator**.

     > **Note**: If you are on Windows and see a message in in **TERMINAL** that reads, in part, `open //./pipe/docker_engine: The system cannot find the file specified.`, Docker is likely not started, or running correctly.
 A Docker restart or even a full computer restart might be necessary.